 CEPT is conducting studies on 1350-1375 MHz, 1375- 1400 MHz, 1427-1452 MHz and 1492-1518 MHz to assess the opportunity of mobile IMT in these bands.
 In some CEPT countries the band 1375 - 1400 MHz is used for fixed radio link operation.
 [CEPT considers also the band 1375 - 1400 MHz as possible solution for SAB/SAP.]

 1350-1400 MHz: Studies show co-channel sharing between radiolocation service and the downlink of mobile service is not feasible.
+Protection of radioastronomy stations operating under 5.149 may require separation distance of hundred of km for base stations and few tens of km for user terminal.
 Compatibility in adjacent bands in case of replanning (if [justified/required]) radiolocation service could be achieved when appropriate combinations of mitigations techniques are applied such as: frequency and distance separations, additional filtering in Base Station and Radar, antenna pattern nulling for Base Stations.

 1400-1427MHz: Compatibility studies are needed to establish unwanted emissions limits in the 1400-1427 MHz band for both mobile terminals and base stations if deployed in adjacent bands, to protect the passive services in this band.

 1427-1518 MHz: The band 1452-1492 MHz is subject for harmonisation in Europe for mobile SDL IMT.
+BSS satellite networks in the band 1 452-1 492 MHz have to be coordinated with terrestrial services, pursuant to RR No. 9.11.
+Appendix 5 of the RR only includes overlapping bandwidth as the criteria for triggering coordination, which takes into account existing terrestrial assignments, and those to be brought into use within the next three years.

+In order to facilitate the coexistence between IMT and BSS systems in the band 1 452-1 492 MHz, the RR could be modified by inserting a pfd value of -113 dBW/m²/MHz in Article 21 with the view to provide a more stable (long-term stability) situation to IMT systems.

+RR Appendix 5 would also be modified so as to enable countries wishing to continue to apply coordination procedure under RR No. 9.11 to do so.
+Therefore the new pfd limit will apply to the BSS with respect to terrestrial services except in countries wishing to continue to apply RR No. 9.11, because of more stringent protection requirement (e.g. in order to protect telemetry systems).

 Other frequency band in L-band: 1492-1518 MHz is under due consideration and none common view has been agreed.
-For the band 1429-1518 there will be a need for large separation distances between Aeronautical mobile service stations (exclusively for Telemetry) and the land mobile service stations and mobile terminals.
-Given that the frequency band is already allocated to mobile service no regulatory measures shall be adopted by WRC-15 for Region 1 regarding the aeronautical mobile service and land mobile service. [as RR 5.342 applies/In order to protect aeronautical telemetry countries listed in RR 5.342 should reach bilateral cross-border coordination agreement with the neighbouring countries on the basis of the principle of equitable access.]
+For the band 1429-1518 there will be a need for large separation distances between receiving aeronautical mobile service stations (exclusively for Telemetry) and the land mobile service stations and mobile terminals.
+Given that the frequency band is already allocated to mobile service no regulatory measures shall be adopted by WRC-15 for Region 1 regarding the aeronautical mobile service and land mobile service.
+In order to protect aeronautical telemetry countries listed in RR 5.342 should reach bilateral cross-border coordination agreement with the neighbouring countries on the basis of the principle of equitable access.

 1518-1525 MHz: CEPT does not support this frequency band as candidate band due to the results of the sharing studies with MSS.